assimp/assimp-docs/source/usage/use_the_lib.rst

 This function copies a node into the scene graph if it has children.
 If yes, a new scene object is created for the import node and the node's meshes are copied over.
 If not, no object is created.
-Potential child objects will be added to the old targetParent, but there transformation will be correct in respect to the global space.
+Potential child objects will be added to the old targetParent, but their transformation will be correct in respect to the global space.
 This function also works great in filtering the bone nodes - nodes that form the bone hierarchy for another mesh/node, but don't have any mesh themselves.